kaliop-uk/ezmigrationbundle/README.md

 The Migration bundle itself imposes no limitations on the type of databases supported, but as it is based on the Doctrine DBAL, it will only work on the databases that Doctrine supports.

+*NB* you can also save the SQL statement to execute in a yml-formatted migration file.
+This gives you access to more options, such as setting and resolving references.
+Yml-formatted migration files do not need to have the db type in their name.

-*NB* if the SQL command (or commands) in your migration is too long, the migration might fail or be only partially applied, in some cases (such as when using MySQL) without even reporting an error.
+*NB* if the SQL statement (or statements) in your migration is too long, the migration might fail or be only partially applied, in some cases (such as when using MySQL) without even reporting an error.
 If you need to execute multiple, long queries, you are better off splitting them, either in many .sql migrations, or in a single .yml migration with sql steps.